cloudsecnetwork/vuln-auth-app/README.md

 ## Disclaimer
 This application is intended for educational purposes only.
 Use it responsibly and avoid deploying it in production environments.
 The developers are not liable for any misuse or damage caused by the application.

+## This file is for testing by Kwasi